parley-messaging/android-library/README.md

 });
 ```

 > Note: Make sure to apply the headers when downloading the file from the given url.
-Otherwise the download will not succeed.
+Otherwise the file download will not succeed.

 ## Customize